ranfysvalle02/prefect-ray-agent/README.md

 * **Scheduling:** Schedule workflows to run on a regular basis or based on specific triggers.
 * **Retries and Timeouts:** Implement retry logic and timeouts to handle failures and ensure workflow reliability.
 * **Parallelism:** Execute tasks concurrently to improve performance and reduce processing time.

-### Advanced Features

-* **Distributed Execution:** Distribute workflows across multiple machines for scalability and fault tolerance.
-* **Cloud Integration:** Seamlessly integrate with cloud platforms like AWS, GCP, and Azure for cloud-native workflows.
-* **Data Versioning:** Track changes to data inputs and outputs to ensure reproducibility and traceability.
-* **Visualization and Monitoring:** Gain insights into workflow performance and identify bottlenecks with intuitive visualizations.
-* **Extensibility:** Customize Prefect with custom operators, integrations, and plugins to meet specific requirements.

-By leveraging these key features, Prefect empowers data engineers and scientists to build, manage, and optimize their workflows efficiently and effectively.

 **Combining RAY and PREFECT for Maximum Impact**